Estadio Zorros del Desierto: 2015

+In January 2015, during a visit to the site, Mayor Valentín Volta set the deadline for the initial delivery of the project as February 9 of that year.
+However, due to the need for testing and administrative procedures, February was set as the date for opening to the community.

-In February 2015 delays came over the bathrooms, which were not complete.
+In February 2015 there were delays over the bathrooms, which were not complete.
 The opening date of the stadium was April 18.

 The 'Instituto Nacional del Deporte' donated an amount greater than CLP 200 million to finish the work.
 This money was given for improved protection bars, ticket offices, bathrooms, illuminations, boilers and elevator.
 These improvements were to finish in 2016.

-First Match
+First match

 On April 18 the stadium's first match was between Cobreloa and Deportes Antofagasta, for the Primera División de Chile Match in the fifteenth game-week, at 16:00 (GMT-3).
-Cobreloa won the match with goals by Diego Silva (6'), Rodolfo González (21') y José Luis Jiménez (58').Attendance came to 10,200 spectators.
+Cobreloa won the match with goals by Diego Silva (6'), Rodolfo González (21') and José Luis Jiménez (58').
+Attendance came to 10,200 spectators.
 The referee of this match was Eduardo Gamboa.

-Cobreloa entered the field with the following Line-Up:
+Cobreloa entered the field with the following line-up: